Content

-The Difference Between Net Income, Earnings and Profit
+- The Difference Between Earnings And Profit

 These are extraordinary or non-recurring expenses — things you wouldn’t regularly be spending money to run your business such as a large equipment purchase that only happens once every 4-5 years.
 Gross income is a good metric for business owners to use for measuring their total sales and tracking over time.
 It’s also good for determining their market share, as well as trends and seasonality of their sales if there are some months, quarters, or days of the week that are stronger than others, for instance.
 It’s also important for managers tracking employees sales quotas and productivity requirements to measure gross revenue.
 Gross income helps managers to track a business’s sales volume, as opposed to profitability.
 When business owners review their revenue over various periods, they need to do so before deducting any expenses.